mkhaled87/scots-ready/readme.md

 ## Installation (Windows)

-You may use Windows Subsystem For Linux and follow the same instructions before to run SCOTS.
-However, the MATLAB interface will not be supported.
+You may use [Windows Subsystem For Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and follow the same instructions before to run SCOTS.
+However, the MATLAB interface is not be supported.

 Another option is to use the provided [VisualStudio build project](cudd-3.0.0/cudd.vcxproj) provided with the CUDD library to build a static version of the library.
+Make sure to use the *Relase* build configuration.
 After building, the static library will be loccacted in *cudd-3.0.0/lib*.
 You may then make your own VisualStudio projects from any example source code and link against the library.

+## MATLAB Interface Installation

+If you don't have matlab or plan to use it later, skip this section for now.
+The matlab interface allows loading the output files of SCOTS inside matlab and simulating the closed loop of the control system.

+Open MATLAB and navigate to the folder *mfiles*.
+Use the command window of MATLAB and run the command:

+	>> Install

+Then, add the *mfiles* folder and all subfolders to MATLAB's path.
+This should work in Linux, MacOS and Windows (not WSL).

 ## Quick Start